torvalds/linux/Documentation/process/researcher-guidelines.rst

 * `IEEE Ethics <https://www.ieee.org/about/ethics/index.html>`_
 * `Developer and Researcher Views on the Ethics of Experiments on Open-Source Projects <https://arxiv.org/pdf/2112.13217.pdf>`_

-The Linux kernel community expects that everyone interacting with the project is participating in good faith to make Linux better.
-Research on any publicly-available artifact (including, but not limited to source code) produced by the Linux kernel community is welcome, though research on developers must be distinctly opt-in.
+The GNU/Linux kernel community expects that everyone interacting with the project is participating in good faith to make GNU/Linux better.
+Research on any publicly-available artifact (including, but not limited to source code) produced by the GNU/Linux kernel community is welcome, though research on developers must be distinctly opt-in.

 Passive research that is based entirely on publicly available sources,